Silifke: Christianity

-In 705 Seleucia was captured by the Arab armies of Islam and was recovered by the Byzantines.
-Thus by 732 nearly all the ecclesiastical province of Isauria was incorporated into the Patriarchate of Constantinople; henceforth the province figures in the Notitiae of the Patriarchate of Constantinople, but under the name of Pamphylia.
+By 732 nearly all the ecclesiastical province of Isauria wrre incorporated into the Patriarchate of Constantinople; henceforth the province figures in the Notitiae of the Patriarchate of Constantinople, under the name of Pamphylia.

-In the Notitiae of Leo VI the Wise (ca. 900) Seleucia had 22 suffragan bishoprics; in that of Constantine Porphyrogenitus (ca 940) it had 23.
-In 968 Antioch again fell into the power of the Byzantines, and with the Province of Isauria, Seleucia was allocated to the Patriarchate of Antioch.
-We know of several metropolitans of this see, the first of whom, Agapetus, attended the Council of Nicaea in 325; Neonas was at the Council of Seleucia in 359; Symposius at the Council of Constantinople in 381; Dexianus at the Council of Ephesus in 431; Basil, a celebrated orator and writer, whose conduct was rather ambiguous at the Second Council of Ephesus and at the beginning of the Council of Chalcedon in 451; Theodore was at the Fifth Ecumenical Council in 553; Macrobius at the Sixth Ecumenical Council and the Council in Trullo in 692.
+In the Notitiae of Leo VI the Wise (ca. 900) Seleucia had 22 suffragan bishoprics, while in that of Constantine Porphyrogenitus (ca. 940) it had 23.
+In 968 when Antioch was recaptured by the Byzantines, Seleucia was allocated to the Patriarchate of Antioch.
+There were several metropolitans of this see, the first of whom, Agapetus, attended the Council of Nicaea in 325, Neonas was at the Council of Seleucia in 358, Symposius at the Council of Constantinople in 381, Dexianus at the Council of Ephesus in 431, Basil, a celebrated orator and writer, whose conduct was rather ambiguous at the Second Council of Ephesus and at the beginning of the Council of Chalcedon in 451, Theodore was at the Fifth Ecumenical Council in 553, and Macrobius was at the Sixth Ecumenical Council and the Council in Trullo in 692.

-No longer a residential see, Seleucia in Isauria has been included in the list of titular sees of the Catholic Church, which has made no new appointments of a titular bishop to this eastern see since the Second Vatican Council.
+No longer a residential see, Seleucia in Isauria was included in the list of titular sees of the Catholic Church, which made no new appointments of a titular bishop to this eastern see since the Second Vatican Council.

-Turkish period
+Medieval period

+In 705 Seleucia was temporarily captured by the Umayyads and was soon recovered by the Byzantines.
+In the 8th century Seleucia was ruled by a tourmarches and then under a droungarios, as part of the Cibyrrhaeot Theme.
+In the early 9th century, it appears as the capital of a kleisoura bordering on the domains of the Abbasid Caliphate in Cilicia.
+According to the Arab geographers Qudamah ibn Ja'far and Ibn Khordadbeh, in the 9th century the kleisoura comprised Seleucia as capital and ten other fortresses, with 5,000 men, out of which 500 were cavalry.
+The kleisoura was raised to the status of a full theme around 927-934 during the reign of Romanos I Lekapenos, as the Theme of Seleucia.